Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Image Credit: Inna Astakhova, Shutterstock

-If you have two dogs — and they don’t necessarily like sharing — you can get them their very own duplex.
-These are simply large houses with a divider down the middle which gives each pup their own dedicated space.
+If you have two dogs and they don’t like sharing, you can get them a duplex.
+They are large houses with a divider down the middle, which gives each pup their own dedicated space.

 Pros